-The Donut Hole or Coverage Gap is the third part of your Medicare Part D prescription drug coverage where you will pay 25% of the retail price for any prescriptions found on your plan's formulary or drug list.
+The Donut Hole or Coverage Gap is the third part or phase of your Medicare Part D prescription drug coverage where you will pay 25% of the retail price for any prescriptions found on your plan's formulary or drug list.

-(1) the Initial Deductible,
+of coverage: (1) the

 Medicare Part D prescription drug coverage can be offered by both stand-alone Medicare Part D prescription drug plans (